JerryI/wljs-docs/docs/frontend/Cell types/Wolfram Language.md

 - `Ctrl--` - make a subscript
 - `Ctrl-6` - make a superscript (power)

 You can also make your own custom representation of your symbol like in Mathematica using `MakeBoxes`.
-Please see [InterpretationBox](frontend/Reference/Decorations/InterpretationBox.md), [Interpretation](frontend/Reference/Decorations/Interpretation.md) and [MakeBoxes](frontend/Reference/Decorations/MakeBoxes.md)
+Please see [InterpretationBox](frontend/Reference/Decorations/InterpretationBox.md), [Interpretation](frontend/Reference/Decorations/Interpretation.md) and [MakeBoxes](frontend/Reference/Decorations/MakeBoxes.md) and [ArrangeSummaryBox](frontend/Reference/Decorations/ArrangeSummaryBox.md), [ViewBox](frontend/Reference/Decorations/ViewBox.md), [BoxBox](frontend/Reference/Decorations/BoxBox.md)

 ## Autoupload files
 Drag and drop a file to the editor